jonathansty/jonathansty.github.io/cv.md

 __Junior Render Tech Programmer__

 Maintaining and implementing tools related to render technologies for an in-house engine.
-Improving and stablising existing low-level engine systems.
+Improving and stabilising existing low-level engine systems.
 \\
 \\
 `Feb 2017 to March 2018`